1. What are Cookies?

 Cookies can serve a wide range of purposes for a business, but the following are the main categories under which most cookies fall:

 - Essential – Essential cookies are a website’s basic form of memory, used to store the preferences selected by users on a given site.
 As the name implies, they are essential to the website’s functionality and cannot be disabled by users.
-For example, an essential cookie may be used to remember the items a user places in their online shopping cart.
+For example, an essential cookie may be used to prevent users from having to log in each time they visit a new page in the same session.

 - Performance and functionality – These cookies are used to enhance the performance and functionality of your website, but are not essential to its use.
 However, without these cookies, certain functionality (like videos) may become unavailable.